zaphosting/docs/docs/vserver-windows-installmysql.md

 ## MySQL Server on Windows

 A MySQL server is needed for various applications and can contain important data for example for a game server or a website.
-In the following we explain how to set up your own MySQL database server on your Windows VPS or Rootserver.
+In the following we explain how to set up your own MySQL database server on your Windows VPS or Root server.